 - Accuracy: Stereo sound over surround sound for accuracy.

-Meanwhile, the Yamaha HS5 sticks its neck into the foray with the following factors:
+Meanwhile, the Yamaha HS5 sticks its neck into the fray with the following factors:

 - Sound: Produces an extremely neutral sound.